ian-whitestone/rpi-security-system/README.md

 <img src="imgs/connected_devices.png">

-Under the hood, the webpage for my router was making an API call to retrive this information.
+Under the hood, the webpage for my router was making an API call to retrieve this information.
 After digging through the network requests being made to my router with Chrome's developer tools, I was able to re-create this API call in python.

 ```python
 import requests